5 Advanced Open Source Investigation Techniques

 • Legitimate use cases: collecting data to prevent crime, protect national security or meet regulatory requirements is considered more ethical than collection for marketing or sales purposes.

-• Only public data: using data that is freely available online is easily explainable; using privileged data is more likely to be viewed negatively.
+• Only public data: using data that is freely available online is easily explainable.

-The growth of open source data has the potential to improve the effectiveness of investigations in both the public and private sphere, but it has also left companies at risk of drowning in data they can’t make sense of.
+The growth of open source data has the potential to improve the effectiveness of investigations in both the public and private sphere.
+Yet it also leaves companies at risk of drowning in data they can’t make sense of.
 Advanced investigation techniques, implemented with the help of the right third party platform, are the best way through.

 At Blackdot, we developed Videris to address this problem by providing the intelligent automation necessary to streamline OSINT practices, while always guaranteeing human-led decisions that keep investigations firmly between the lines of an ethical and targeted approach.